Bag0niku/Library/README.md

 - able to track user stats related to the objects. (history of borrowing, times played/read/watched, game stats, solo/group?)
 - track wishlist and lost inventory
 - category/genre tags

+## V2
+once basics are up and running, create an android app.